Why Northern Ireland Needs Foster Carers

 An increase in societal and economic pressures being felt throughout the community, particularly with the economic effects of the pandemic, in addition to a growing number of unaccompanied and separated children arriving in Northern Ireland is resulting in an unprecedented pressure on Northern Ireland’s care system.
 We are receiving around 16 new children and young people each week into the system.
 16 children and young people who can no longer live in their birth homes for many different reasons and require a safe and stable temporary home.

-Urgent Need For Placement
+Urgent Need for Placement

 Each child in the care system is unique.
 They come from different backgrounds, have different life experiences, languages, and religions.
 They are of different ages, races, sexes.
 They have often endured abuse, neglect, and exposure to damaging behaviours in their birth homes before being taken into care.
-These nuances all mean that each child requires a similarly unique Foster Carer.
-Recruiting Foster Carers from a broad spectrum of backgrounds, family set ups, religions, nationalities, and experiences is vital.
+These nuances all mean that each child requires a similarly unique foster carer.
+Recruiting foster carers from a broad spectrum of backgrounds, family set ups, religions, nationalities, and experiences is vital.

-“My wife and I have lost count of the number of young people who have been through our door, whether it be respite, long term, short term, or emergency secure.
+“My wife and I have lost count of the number of young people who have been through our door, whether it be short break, long term, short term, or emergency secure.
 They have all different needs.
 A lot of the young people we have had over the years still stay in touch with us and quite often come back on return visits along with their own young families which is a delight for us.”

-Who Can Help?
+Who can Help?

 We welcome applications to foster from a broad range of individuals.
-Whether you are married or single, homosexual or heterosexual, a home owner or renter, a parent or not, there is no ‘typical’ Foster Carer.
+Whether you are married or single, homosexual or heterosexual, a home owner or renter, a parent or not, there is no ‘typical’ foster carer.
 Provided you have a desire to help a child or young person find a safe and welcoming home, and to help them on the path to fulfilling their potential, you are the right person to apply.
-The potential of being able to help a child or young person who has been displaced, who has suffered terribly at a young age or who simply needs a short-term, safe place to stay, is a motivator for all corners of the community.
+The potential of being able to help a child or young person who has been displaced, who has suffered terribly at a young age or who simply needs a short term, safe place to stay, is a motivator for all corners of the community.

-Foster Care In Many Forms
+Foster Care in Many Forms

 “We have been opening the door of our home to foster children for thirty years and counting, during this time we have cared for children of all ages, children with disabilities, children in emergency circumstances, short break arrangements and longer term situations.
-We have positive memories of each and every child and have enjoyed supporting children in all aspects of their development from improving their diets to their education, sporting pursuits and even graduating from university”.
+We have positive memories of each and every child and have enjoyed supporting children in all aspects of their development from improving their diets to their education, sporting pursuits and even graduating from university.”

-Foster Care In NI
+Foster Care in NI

-Foster Care provides hope and possibility for children and young people who are current-ly experiencing a huge amount of turmoil in their lives.
-As the challenges of family life continue, and we see an increasing number of children and young people in the system, we in turn need to find an increasing number of dedicated and loving Foster Carers who can help them.
+Foster care provides hope and possibility for children and young people who are currently experiencing a huge amount of turmoil in their lives.
+As the challenges of family life continue, and we see an increasing number of children and young people in the system, we in turn need to find an increasing number of dedicated and loving foster carers who can help them.